 This course is a study of the structure and function of prokaryotic and eukaryotic cells at the molecular level.
 It examines in depth specific biochemical pathways and processes essential to life.
 Topics include considerable coverage of the principles, techniques and applications of molecular biology.
 Four class hours.
-Prerequisites: BIO 245; CHM 211, 212.
-Offered spring of even-numbered years.
+Prerequisites: BIO 245 and junior standing.